HenrikVarmer/LeadSearch/README.md

 # lead_search
-A samll script which utilizes google's customsearch API to fetch likely job titles, workplaces and LinkedIn profile links, given an input dataframe containing names and e-mails.
+A small script which utilizes google's customsearch API to fetch likely job titles, workplaces and LinkedIn profile links, given an input dataframe containing names and e-mails.

 ### Installing lead_search
 Install the package directly from github with devtools.
 Run the first line if you do not currently have devtools installed.